ouked/threejs_arcball/README.md

 # ThreeJS Demo 📦
-A simple ThreeJS project for my *Fundamental of Visual Computing* module at University of Bath 🛁
+A simple ThreeJS project for my *Fundamental of Visual Computing* module at University of Bath.

 ![Screenshot of Project](https://github.com/ouked/FoVC_Coursework/blob/master/screenshot.png)